asogaard/adversarial/README.md

 Main wiki page describing the cluster is available [here](https://www.wiki.ed.ac.uk/display/ResearchServices/Eddie).
-As Eddie3 provides compute nodes with out to 8 Nvidia Telsa K80 GPU's, this is a recommended environment for training the networks.
+As Eddie3 provides compute nodes with up to 8 Nvidia Telsa K80 GPU's, this is a recommended environment for training the networks.

 #### Interactive sessions